 What does Advanced PhysX add to the game’s environmental interaction?

 We kept this tech integrated from our previous titles and rely on it primarily for the massive amounts of dynamic particles working within the physical world.

-One of the most striking advances from prior Metro games are the facial animations in Exodus.
+Some of the most striking advances from prior Metro games are the facial animations in Exodus.
 Anna in particular is so expressive.
 How has your approach to facial animation evolved over time?
-Is there anything special that you need to consider when lighting human skin, hair and facial features, to keep from evoking the “uncanny valley” effect… particularly in the ray tracing era?
+Is there anything special that you need to consider when lighting human skin, hair, and facial features, to keep from evoking the “uncanny valley” effect… particularly in the ray tracing era?